maitag/peote-view-origin/README.md

 ```
 	// --------------------- IMAGE ----------------------- //

 	peoteView.setImage({     image: 0,

 		texture: 0,                   // texture to store image-data inside
+		                              // (will be scaled if not fit into texture-slot)

 		filename: "assets/font.png",  // image url of filename

-		preload: true,                // load images into texture, no matter of usage
+		preload: true                 // load images into texture, no matter of usage
 									  // default behaivor: Image is loaded on first use

-		w: 512,                       // optional Image width and height
-		h: 512                        // if it's smaller than reserved in texture
 	});
 ```